hotei/ansiterm/demo3/ansidemo3.md

 Initially I thought the array method might be easier to understand, but now that I've written a few lines of the alternative - I'm not so sure.
 See demo4 for code.

+if you quit before the program finishes the cursor may not appear again.
+Use the bash shell __reset__ command to get the cursor back.

 // EOF demo3.md  (this is a markdown document and tested OK with blackfriday)